Chart Review

 cTAKES has an internal dictionary and knows some phrases already.
 But you may get better results by adding extra terms and variations in your symptoms file.

-You may not need NLP or philter processing.
-Simply pass --no-nlp or --philter=disable and those steps will be skipped.
+You may not need philter processing.
+Simply pass --philter=disable and it will be skipped.

 Label Studio